lkoepsel/AVR_FF/README.md

 		* UNO pin 9/PB1, 976.6Hz
 		* UNO pin 10/PB2, 976.6Hz
 		* UNO pin 11/PB3, 488.3Hz
-* **digitalRead(pin)**: returns value (1 or 0) of Uno pin (pins 0-13 only).
-If using serial I/O (printf/puts/getchar) then Uno pins 0 and 1 are not usable. digitalRead() is not configured to use A0-A5.
-* **digitalWrite(pin, level)**: set an UNO pin to HIGH, LOW or TOG (pins 0-13 only).
-If using serial I/O (printf/puts/getchar) then Uno pins 0 and 1 are not usable.
-This version also adds TOG, which toggles the level.
-Much easier than checking the level and setting it to be the opposite level and requires less code. digitalWrite() is not configured to use A0-A5.
-* **pinMode(pin, mode)**: define INPUT, OUTPUT, INPUT_PULLUP for an UNO pin (pins 0-13 only).
-Is not configured to use A0-A5.
 * **delay(ms)**: Blocking delay uses Standard C built-in \_delay_ms, however allows for a variable to be used as an argument.
 * **millis()**: Returns a long int containing the current millisecond tick count.
 Review the millis example to understand how to use it. millis() uses *sys_clock_2*, which is a system clock configured using Timer/Counter 2.
 ### Standard C I/O functions adapted for the ATmega328P